AFI's 10 Top 10

 AFI's 10 Top 10 honors the ten greatest American films in ten classic film genres.
 Presented by the American Film Institute (AFI), the lists were unveiled on a television special broadcast by CBS on June 17, 2008.
 In the special, various actors and directors, among them Clint Eastwood, Quentin Tarantino, Kirk Douglas, Harrison Ford, Martin Scorsese, Steven Spielberg, George Lucas, Roman Polanski, and Jane Fonda, discussed their admiration for and personal contributions to the films cited.

 The entire list of 500 nominated films is available on the American Film Institute website.

 To date, this is the final program in AFI's countdown specials.

 Animation

 AFI defines "animation" as a genre where the film's images are primarily created by computer or hand and the characters are voiced by actors.
-Nine of the films are Disney properties, including two collaborative works with Pixar, with the only non-Disney selection being DreamWorks Animation's Shrek.
+Nine of the films are Disney properties, including two collaborative works with Pixar; the non-Disney selection is DreamWorks Animation's Shrek.